wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/get-started-with-flow/includes/1-flow-introduction.md

 ![List of the same files in SharePoint](../media/sharepoint-files.png)

 You can monitor what people are saying about your business by creating a flow that runs whenever someone sends a tweet with a certain hashtag.
-The flow can add details about each tweet to a SQL Server database, a SharePoint list, or even a Microsoft Excel file that's hosted on OneDrive for Business–whichever service works for you.
+The flow can add details about each tweet to a Facebook post, a SQL Server database, a SharePoint list, or even a Microsoft Excel file that's hosted on OneDrive for Business–-whichever service works for you.

 You can create actions to connect the data you collect to Microsoft Power BI, spot trends in that data, and ask questions about it.

+The following example shows a flow that saves tweets with the hashtag #MicrosoftFlow to an Excel file.

 ![Tweet](../media/tweets-to-excel.png)